Hamlabs/ArcticTracker-docs/docs/hardware.rst

 Arctic Tracker 4 VHF
 --------------------
-In the fourth round it was decided to make another version of the VHF tracker, but with several changes (some of them inspired by the LilyGo projects): A SA868 module was used and the PA was dropped.
+In the fourth round it was decided to make another version of the VHF tracker, but with several changes (some of them inspired by the LilyGo projects): A NiceRF SA868 rado-module was used and the PA was dropped.
 This means that we could do with a 3.7V battery, a PMU was used to manage power and charging of the battery, a USB-C socket mounted directly on the PCB which was also used for charging and power-supply.
 A separate 5V DC/DC converter for the radio.
 A smaller (Hammond) enclosure with 3D printed top and bottom.
 The whole thing got simpler, but we also decided to design a 4-layer PCB and let the factory in China assemble most of it.
-Exceptions were the radio module, the antenna plug, the connector on the back and (in the first version) also the ESP32 module.
+Exceptions were the radio module, the antenna plug, the connector on the back and (in the first test-version) also the ESP32 module.

-There seems to be an issue with the squelch of the SA868, but with the use of a software squelch (for decoding) and the RSSI command for deciding if the channel is clear for transmission, it works.
-The SA868 is open in the sense that alternative firmware can be flashed to it using contacts on its back-side.
-Currently we use the stock firmware.

 The transmitter yields up to 3 watts output.
-This may cause the PMU to shut down the tracker if there is too much voltage drop in the battery.
-It can be turned down to 1 watt from the software.
+This may cause the PMU to shut down the tracker if there is too much voltage drop in the battery (it is tested with some old batteries).
+The TX power can be turned down to about 1 watt from the software.

+There seems to be an issue with the squelch of the SA868, but with the use of a software squelch (for decoding) and the RSSI command for deciding if the channel is clear for transmission, it works well.
+The SA868 is also open in the sense that alternative (open source) firmware can be flashed to it using contacts on its back-side.
+Currently we use it with the stock firmware.
+This may change later.

 .. image:: img/20240922_154745.jpg